Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] getMainAnnotatorOfMatch doesn't work as expected yet
+- [ ] Add onDestroy handling for the memory leakers?
+- [ ] When you rate an annotation with a four and it's not your own, it awards the majority annotator x reputation points TODO hackable (do you unreward if diluted by crap?)
+  - [ ] TODO && current rater is not the main annotator
+- [ ] When you rate an annotation with a four and it's not your own, it awards the majority annotator x reputation points TODO hackable? (do you unreward if diluted by crap?)
 - [ ] Monitor user's reputation points and enable privileges when things change
 - [ ] Dialog for adding move names (if certain privileges; else, notify not enough privileges)
 - [ ] Separate and gitignore the admin email and password and then go back through and erase